FreeTubeApp/yt-comment-scraper/README.md

       isVerified: Boolean,
       isOfficialArtist: Boolean,
       hasOwnerReplied: Boolean, // If the video channel replied to the comment
-      replyToken: String // The continuation token needed for getCommentReplies() }
+      replyToken: String, // The continuation token needed for getCommentReplies()
+      customEmojis: Array [ // An Array of custom emojis used in the comment {
+          text: String, // the text alias for the emoji
+          emojiThumb: Array [ // An Array of thumbnails of the custom emoji {
+              width: Number,
+              height: Number,
+              url: String
+            }
+          ]
+        }
+      ]
+    }
   ],
   continuation: String | null // The continuation token needed to get more comments from getComments()